cbrianball/ts-odata-client/README.md

 A library for creating and executing OData queries.
 Makes heavy use of TypeScript for a better developer experience.

 ## Prerequisites
 This library does not have any dependencies on any other NPM packages, but it does utilize the `fetch` and `Proxy` APIs.
-A pollyfil can be used for `fetch`, but there is currently no known pollyfil for `Proxy`.
-Please [go here](https://caniuse.com/?search=Proxy()) to view Browser compatibility for `Proxy`.
+A pollyfil can be used for `fetch`, but there is currently no known pollyfil for `Proxy`; see [browser support](https://caniuse.com/?search=Proxy()).

 ## Supported Versions
 Only OData version 4 is currently supported by this library.